Danielle Orchard

 Danielle Orchard (born December 2, 1985) is a painter living and working in Brooklyn, New York.

 Biography

 Orchard grew up in Fort Wayne, Indiana.
 She received her Bachelor of Fine Arts from Indiana University in 2009 and studied in Florence, Italy.
-She earned an MFA from CUNY Hunter College in 2013.
-She is a former member of Underdonk gallery collective in the Bushwick Neighborhood of Brooklyn.
-Orchard is represented by Jack Hanley Gallery in New York, NY.
+She earned a Master of Fine Arts degree from CUNY Hunter College in 2013.
+Orchard is represented by Perrotin gallery in New York, NY.